 A proper set of meeting minutes includes the name of the person taking the minutes, the names of the people who attended the meeting, detailed mentions of what each person had to offer to each topic being discussed in the meeting, who called the meeting to order, and the name of the person who adjourned the meeting.

-11. What is Call to Order?
-To formally signal the start of a board or committee meeting.
+What is Call to Order?
+When a meeting is called to order it formally signals the start of a board or committee meeting.

 Fiduciary duties exist to encourage specialization and induce people to enter into a fiduciary relationship.
 By imposing these duties, the law reduces the risk of abuse of a beneficiary by the fiduciary.
 As a result, potential beneficiaries can have greater confidence in seeking out a fiduciary.

 What is Duty of Care?
 Duty of Care requires that directors inform themselves “prior to making a business decision, of all material information reasonably available to them.”
 Whether the directors were informed of all material information depends on the quality of the information, the advice available, and whether the directors had “sufficient opportunity to acquire knowledge concerning the problem before action.”
-Moreover, a director may not simply accept the information presented.
-Rather, the director must assess the information with a “critical eye,” so as to protect the interests of the corporations and its stockholders.
+A director may not simply accept the information presented.
+Rather, the director must assess the information with a critical eye, so as to protect the interests of the corporations and its stockholders.

 What is Duty of Disclosure?
-Duty of Disclosure requires directors to act with “complete candor.”
-In certain circumstances, this requires the directors to disclose to the stockholders “all of the facts and circumstances” relevant to the directors’ decision.
+Duty of Disclosure requires directors to act with complete candor.
+In certain circumstances, this requires the directors to disclose to the stockholders all of the facts and circumstances relevant to the directors’ decision.